homeworksmediaeventscontact

 Personal Statement

-Growing up in Mexico within patriarchal and colonial structures, I became aware early on of how systems influence who is heard and what forms of expression are valued.
-My education began in a Eurocentric framework that left little space for the identities I sensed but could not yet articulate.
-Crossing the border weekly to study in San Diego exposed me to both opportunity and inequality, shaping my understanding of access, education, and creative agency.
-These experiences continue to inform my work and my commitment to engaging with marginalized communities.
+Growing up in Mexico, I became aware early on of how social and cultural systems shape who is heard and what forms of expression are valued.
+Much of my early musical education came through a Eurocentric tradition that gave me important tools but left little room for experiences and identities I could feel but did not yet have the language to describe.
+Crossing the border regularly to study in San Diego exposed me to both opportunity and inequality, and those experiences continue to shape the way I think about access, education, and creative agency.